wechaty/ha/README.md

 ## Background

+How to delivering high levels of [SLA uptime](https://www.vxchnge.com/blog/uptime-statistics-impact-business)?

 ### The Problem of Single Point Of Failure (SPOF)

 Currently we have only one bot on WeChat, which means that if the bot was offline, then our service will be stopped.